 Talk to your doctor before you stop taking antidepressants.
 It's important that you do not stop taking antidepressants suddenly.

+Your doctor will help you agree a plan for how to gradually reduce your dose.
 This is to prevent any withdrawal symptoms you might get as a reaction to coming off antidepressants suddenly.

 Withdrawal symptoms may include:

 - stomach problems